Skip to main content

 Loan active (3 days)

 The loan runs for the full duration.
 Collateral cannot be accessed by either party.
-No price-based liquidation can occur.
+No price-based events can occur.
 The borrower can repay at any time.

 4